Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Methodology

-\end{small} We learn the above joint distribution in the VAE framework.
-Note that, the introduction of the conditions $C$ and $Y$ makes the priors of both latent variables conditional, which differ from vanilla VAEs that have only unconditional priors for latent variables.
+We learn the above distribution in the VAE framework.
+Note that, the introduction of the conditions $C$ and $y$ makes the priors of both latent variables \textit{conditional}, which differs from vanilla VAEs that have only \textit{unconditional} priors for latent variables.

-Given a dataset $\gD = \{(\vx_i, y_i)\}_{i=1}^n$, apart from learning the distribution $p(X|C, Y)$, a model should also know how to construct disentangled representations for $Z_c$ and $Z_y$ respectively.
-As noted in prior work~\citep{cheng2020VIDisentangled}, a value of $Z_y$ should encode the information of a label $y$ by maximizing the corresponding mutual information $I(Z_y, Y)$.
-Similarly, the model should also maximize the mutual information $I(Z_c, C)$ between $Z_c$ and the prior knowledge of content $C$.
-Inspired by neural topic modelling, we encode the prior knowledge of content into a $k$-means clusters based on \bert embeddings.
-As such, each cluster centroid corresponds to a topic or a content prototype.
-As a result, we aim to maximize the following objective: